Study spaces

 Other study areas

-In addition to the study spaces available within the libraries, there are a number of Extended Library Study Lounges across the City and Clifton campuses.
-Supported by the Library, the lounges provide study and IT facilities.
+In addition to the study spaces available within the libraries, there are a number of Library managed study spaces across the City and Clifton campuses.
+See all opening hours.

 Room | Facilities |